lebesnec/non-parker-square/README.md

 This algorithm will try every possible values for the central number of a 3x3 square (up to a given limit), and print every magic square (with no repeating numbers) it find.

-To run this script install node.js and use `npm start` to try every possible values <= 10000 for the central "un-squared" value of the square.
+To run this script install node.js, run `npm install` and then use `npm start` to try every possible values <= 10000 for the central "un-squared" value of the square.
 You can also use the first argument for a higher limit, ex: `npm start 50000`.
 I haven't found anything yet :( For some reason it's actually way faster to run the js script directly in the Chrome console.